KORSiRO/KORSiOS-Tweaks/README.md

 ### 🛠️ Settings
   - Allows you to update the app when a new one is available (checking at launch is possible)
   - Allows you to change the app language (Fr/En)
+  - Allows you to switch between a dark or light theme

 ### ↩️ **Integrated System Restore Point Creation**
   - Create a system restore point before any changes